www.weldreality.com.

 two cracked and leaking instrument tubes in the bottom of a Texas reactor were

-likely caused by bad welds when the facility was built and are not a symptom of
+likely caused by BAD WELDS when the facility was built and not a symptom of

 a larger cracking problem, plant engineers told the Nuclear Regulatory Commission